alisartazkhan/alisartazkhan/README.md

 ### Hi there!
 - 😄 My name is **Ali Sartaz Khan** and I'm a **junior** studying CS at the UofA👋
-- 🔭 I’m currently working as a Research Assistant
+- 🔭 I’m currently working as a Research Assistant and a Teaching Assistant
 - 🌱 I’m currently learning C, Julia, AWS, etc..
 - 👯 I’m looking for Internships taking place during Summer 2023
 - 📫 How to reach me: alisartazkhan@gmail.com